mayconfmelo/min-article/src/lib.typ

 = Description
 Generate structured and standardized articles, compliant with the requirements of the Brazilian Association of Technical Standards (ABNT, in Portuguese).
-This package also features what is called "collector commands", which just retrieves data for _min-article_; this allows to declare structural data anywhere in source code, without worrying about the mind-frying document structure and its rules at all: just write it and _min-article_ will figure it out.
+This package also features what is called "collector commands", which just obtain data for _min-article_; this allows to declare structural data anywhere in source code, without worrying about the mind-frying document structure and its rules at all: just write it and _min-article_ will figure it out.

 Overall, this package aims to follow the ABNT standards as closelly as possible, using minimum customizations only when strictly necessary.
-Refer to the `docs/changelog.md` file to check out which ABNT normative documents it uses.
+Refer to the `docs/changelog.md` file to check out which ABNT normative documents are used.

 = Options
 :show.with article: